medkhabt/2SATPlanarEmbeddingequivalenceReduction/planning/backlog.md

 ## Week 28/04/25
 - [X] Read the level planarity-transitivity vs even crossing (got a first understanding of the paper)
-- [ ] Hanani–Tutte, Monotone Drawings, and Level-Planarity
+- [X] Reading Hanani–Tutte, Monotone Drawings, and Level-Planarity
+## Week 05/05/25
+- [X] continue reading Hanani-Tutte and montone drawings paper.
+- [ ] find some pattern, logic that can be used in an algorithm.

 ## Logs
-total : 12:36
+total : 21:01
 total week 1: 12:36

 ### Woche 29-04-2025